Megan Ellison

 Margaret "Megan" Elizabeth Ellison (born January 31, 1986) is an American film producer.
 She founded Annapurna Pictures in 2011.
-Her production work includes the films American Hustle (2012), Her (2013), Phantom Thread (also 2013), and Zero Dark Thirty (2012), where she received Academy Award for Best Picture nominations.
-She was an executive producer of Nimona, which was nominated for Best Animated Feature.
+Her production work includes the films Zero Dark Thirty (2012), American Hustle (2013), Her (2013), and Phantom Thread (2017), all of which earned her nominations for the Academy Award for Best Picture.
+She is also credited as an executive producer on Nimona (2023), which was nominated for Best Animated Feature.

-She is the daughter of centibillionaire Larry Ellison.
 In 2014, Ellison was included in the annual Time 100 list of the most influential people in the world.
 She also received a Tony Award for Best Musical as a producer for the musical A Strange Loop.
+She is the daughter of centibillionaire Larry Ellison.

 Early life and education

 Ellison was born in Santa Clara County, California, the daughter of Oracle Corporation co-founder and chairman, multibillionaire Larry Ellison, and his ex-wife, Barbara Boothe Ellison.
-Her father is of Jewish and Italian descent.
 She has a brother, film producer David Ellison, who founded Skydance Media.
 Ellison graduated from Sacred Heart Preparatory in 2004 and attended film school at the University of Southern California for one year.